Trump says China trade deal coming, Beijing calls for resolution of dispute

 The upbeat tones soothed global markets, sending U.S. stocks higher and bolstering the U.S. dollar, which had fallen to a 2-1/2-year low against the Japanese yen earlier.

 The Chinese yuan, which had fallen to an 11-year low in the onshore market and hit a record low in the offshore market, pared losses.
-In the offshore market, the Chinese yuan CNH= was last down 0.5% at 7.1684 per dollar.
+In the offshore market, the Chinese yuan was last down 0.5% at 7.1684 per dollar.

-Trump said he was more upbeat about the prospects for an agreement with China than in the recent past, and signalled that Washington could also reach a trade agreement with Brussels that averted car tariffs on car imports from Europe.
+Trump said he was more upbeat about the prospects for an agreement with China than in the recent past, and signaled that Washington could also reach a trade agreement with Brussels that averted car tariffs on car imports from Europe.

 The U.S. leader also downplayed the prospect of new U.S. tariffs on autos imported from Japan, after a trade deal reached by the largest and third-largest economies on Sunday.